4mrr/AutomatedScriptNIRO-/README.md

 # ScriptAutomatis-

-Created By  : EN-NIARI AMR
+Created By  : EN-NIARI AMR </br>
-Framed By   : EL Mostapha chakir
+Framed By   : EL Mostapha chakir </br>
-Inspired By : ReconFTW & Black-Dragon & SN1PER
+Inspired By : ReconFTW & Black-Dragon & SN1PER </br>

-<h3 align="center">Description</h3>
+#Description

 **NIRO** automates the entire process of reconnaisance for you.